1433, 2ND FLOOR, SECTOR- 22 B, CHANDIGARH

 9. Green Roof Landscaping

 A green roof or rooftop garden can help with insulation, rainfall absorption, and providing additional green space.
 Green roofs, which are covered with flora and plant life, have various environmental advantages.
 They boost insulation while lowering heating and cooling needs by controlling indoor temperatures naturally.
 These roofs also collect rainwater, reducing the pressure on municipal drainage systems and preventing stormwater runoff.
 Permeable surfaces, such as gravel or porous pavers, allow rainwater to percolate into the earth, aiding groundwater recharge.
 Using native plants and water-efficient irrigation techniques eliminates the need for excessive water consumption while promoting local biodiversity.
+Incorporating these design tips for eco-friendly homes ensures that your living space contributes positively to the environment while enhancing comfort and sustainability.

 10. Home Automation Energy Monitoring